squarebat/Message-Broker-System/README.md

 Eventflow API contains publish and subscribe for achieving publish/subscribe messaging.
 Additionally, client authentication and authorization features are provided for point-to-point messaging.
 However, acks have not been implemented i.e. a producer will never know if a message is delivered.
 This bears a serious limitation in message communication.
 More on this in [Eventflow API](#api).

 ## <a name="api"></a>Eventflow API
-The system exposes four REST API endpoints.These endpoints will be used by the clients to communicate with eventflow.
+The system exposes four HTTPS endpoints.These endpoints will be used by the clients to communicate with eventflow.
 Eventflow supports only HTTPS.
 It expects the request data to be JSON.
 A sentence ending in * describes current behavior that is subject to change in the future.

 ### 1. POST /auth:
 This endpoint authenticates the clients and returns a token.
 All the other endpoints expect this token.
 The token is a JWToken*.
 The request data and the response messages are shown below.